 We sure do!
 They're available here.

-It takes less than 10 seconds to switch from one NATO Style strap to another!
+It takes about 10 seconds to switch from one NATO Style strap to another!
 If you are wearing the same one every day, you are not taking full advantage of the concept.

 If you are installing a NATO style strap on a watch that currently has a traditional leather or metal band, it may help to set aside a minute of your day and watch the video below.
 Extra spring bars are available separately, if needed.
 Novices may also consider purchasing a spring bar tool, but it is not always essential.

 Our NATO STYLE straps fit any watch that uses traditional spring bars and has a lug width between 18mm and 24mm.
 To determine the lug width of your watch you'll want to measure the total width from side to side where the spring bar meets the casing.
 For more on this, check out our Fitting Guide.
 If your watch is between two sizes, we recommend going with the larger width.
-The material is soft and will squeeze in just fine.
+The material is soft and should squeeze in nicely.

 Our NATO Style straps are designed to fit most watches and most wrists without any modification.
 However, if you have a small wrist, you may find that the free end of the band extends further beyond the catch than you would like.
-The extra length can be folded back under itself into the catch or it can be trimmed with a good pair of scissors.
+The extra length on both our leather and nylon straps can be folded back under itself into the catch.
+The nylon straps can also be trimmed with a good pair of scissors.
 If you do feel the need to trim it, short exposure to an open flame (i.e. a lighter) will prevent the nylon webbing from fraying after it is trimmed.

 See the FAQ above for information on how to properly attach your NATO style watch band.
 The extra piece of webbing secures the watch head in place and is a functional part of the band design.
 We do not recommend removing it.
 However, if you feel the urge to trim it, you may do so with a good pair of scissors.
-Short exposure to an open flame (i.e. a lighter) will prevent the nylon webbing from fraying after it is trimmed.
+For the nylon straps, short exposure to an open flame (i.e. a lighter) will prevent the nylon webbing from fraying after it is trimmed.

 Yes!
 The laundry makes more sense to us, but if you want to put it in with your dishes, we're not going to stop you.
 Both yield similar results.
 You may have seen our advertisements suggesting that you are disgusting if you don't change your watch band at least as often often as your underwear - once a month.
 While, we say this tongue-in-cheek, watch bands can harbor bacteria just like other sweaty clothing.
 We recommend treating your NATO Style bands just like any other part of your wardrobe.
 Change it depending on what you are wearing and put it in the wash periodically.